Background pattern

 Consult your doctor or pharmacist before starting to take Cystadane.

-If you experience side effects such as headaches, vomiting, or changes in vision and have the subtype of homocystinuria known as CBS (cystathionine beta-synthase deficiency), contact your doctor immediately, as they may be signs of brain mass inflammation (cerebral edema).
-In this case, your doctor will monitor your methionine level in your body and may review your diet.
+If you notice side effects such as headaches, vomiting, or changes in vision and you have the subtype of homocystinuria known as CBS (cystathionine beta-synthase deficiency), contact your doctor immediately, as they may be signs of brain inflammation (cerebral edema).
+In this case, your doctor will monitor the level of methionine in your body and may review your diet.
 It may be necessary to interrupt treatment with Cystadane.

-If you are receiving treatment with Cystadane and an amino acid mixture, and if you need to take other medications at the same time, leave a 30-minute gap between doses (see section “Other medications and Cystadane”).
+If you are being treated with Cystadane and an amino acid mixture, and if you need to use other medications at the same time, wait 30 minutes between doses (see section "Other medications and Cystadane").

 Other medications and Cystadane

-If you are using an amino acid mixture or medications such as vigabatrin or GABA analogs (medication used to treat epilepsy), please inform your doctor as they may interact with your Cystadane treatment.
+If you are using an amino acid mixture or medications such as vigabatrin or GABA analogs (medications used to treat epilepsy), inform your doctor, as they may interact with your Cystadane treatment.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor before using this medication.
-Your doctor will decide if you can use the medication during pregnancy and breastfeeding.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.
+Your doctor will decide whether you can use the medication during pregnancy and breastfeeding.

-This medication's use will be monitored by a doctor experienced in treating patients with homocystinuria.
+The use of this medication will be supervised by a doctor with experience in treating patients with homocystinuria.

-You will need to have blood tests performed periodically to determine the correct daily dose.
+You will therefore need to have blood tests performed periodically to determine the correct daily dose.

 You must take Cystadane orally (by mouth).